yuliy1wnl/codesense/README.md

 - *"How do I run this project?"*
 - *"Find potential bugs in the upload handler"*

-Every answer comes with exact source citations — file name, function name, and line numbers.
+Every answer comes with exact source citations: file name, function name, and line numbers.

 ---